 CCCC depends on the support of everyone who attends the CCCC Convention.
 Program participants must register online when they accept their role in the program.

-Proposals can be reviewed prior to final submission by online coaches (former Stage I and II CCCC proposal reviewers).
+Proposals can be reviewed prior to final submission by online coaches (former Stage 1 and 2 CCCC proposal reviewers).
 Review does not guarantee acceptance but is intended to enhance submissions.
-To qualify, your proposal must be submitted online by April 15, 2019.
+To qualify, your proposal must be submitted online by May 1, 2020.
 Follow prompts within the online proposal system to request a coach.

 No Multiple Speaking Roles Policy